glensouza/nj-dot-assessment-2024-02/README.md

 ![intranet-looged-in](./intranet-logged-in.png)

 Has personalized information for each user.
-Each application is written in different technology: asp classic or .net.
+Each application is written in different technology: asp classic or .net framework.
 Some applications display a Crystal Report.

 ![crystal-report-request](./crystal-report-request.png)